AlistairClark7/DesignTimeMapper/README.md

 When the project is built a new class is added called `DesignTimeMapper.cs` which contains the mapper methods.

 More details and features to come later!

+## Known issues ##

+There are no checks for types during the mapping - so it may generate code that does not compile.
+Does not currently check that each property is writable - so again you may get generated code that does not compile.
+The current nuget package is a pre-release (alpha) so there are likely to be problems.
+Please open an issue with any details of the problem.